Improving Fairness with Ensemble Combination: Margin-Dependent Bounds: Introduction

-Numerous mechanisms have been proposed to mitigate biases and enhance fairness in ML models, which are typically categorised as pre-processing, inprocessing, and post-processing mechanisms.
-Pre- and post-processing mechanisms normally function by manipulating input or output, while inprocessing mechanisms introduce fairness constraints into training procedures or algorithmic objectives.
-It is hard to decide which one outperforms the others in all cases, since the results depend on applied fairness measures, datasets, and even the handling of training-test-splits \citep{friedler2019comparative,dwork2018decoupled}.
-Moreover, various fairness measures have been proposed to facilitate the design of fair ML models, such as group and individual fairness measures.
-Group fairness usually focuses on statistical/demographic equality among groups defined by sensitive attributes, including but not limited to demographic parity (DP) \citep{feldman2015certifying,gajane2017formalizing}, equality of opportunity (EO) \citep{hardt2016equality}, and predictive quality parity (PQP) \citep{chouldechova2017fair,verma2018fairness}.
-In contrast, individual fairness is based on a principle that ``similar individuals should be evaluated or treated similarly,'' where similarity is measured by some certain distance between individuals while the specified distance also matters a lot \citep{joseph2016fairness,dwork2012fairness}.
-However, the hard compatibility among these measures means that unfair decisions may still exist even if one of them is satisfied, such as the incompatibility of group fairness measures themselves and incompatibility between individual and group fairness measures \citep{barocas2019fairness,berk2021fairness,pleiss2017fairness,hardt2016equality}.
+Numerous mechanisms have been proposed to mitigate biases and enhance fairness in \gls{ml} models, typically categorised as pre-processing, inprocessing, and post-processing mechanisms.
+Pre- and post-processing mechanisms normally function by manipulating input or output, while inprocessing mechanisms incorporate fairness constraints into training procedures or algorithmic objectives.
+Determining the superior approach is challenging as results vary based on applied fairness measures, datasets, and even the training-test split handling \citep{friedler2019comparative,dwork2018decoupled}.
+Various fairness measures have been developed to facilitate the design of fair ML models, such as group and individual fairness measures.
+Group fairness emphasises statistical/demographic equality among groups defined by protected or \glspl{sa}, including but not limited to \gls{dp} \citep{feldman2015certifying,gajane2017formalizing,jiang2020wasserstein}, \gls{eopp} \citep{hardt2016equality,gajane2017formalizing,haas2019price}, and \gls{pqp} \citep{chouldechova2017fair,verma2018fairness}.
+In contrast, individual fairness follows the principle that ``similar individuals should be evaluated or treated similarly,'' with similarity measured by specific distances between individuals \citep{joseph2016fairness,dwork2012fairness}.
+However, these measures often conflict, meaning that unfair outcomes may persist even when one criterion is met, such as the incompatibility of group fairness measures themselves and that between individual and group fairness measures \citep{barocas2023fairness,berk2021fairness,pleiss2017fairness,hardt2016equality}.